albertoferreirademelo/NetOnNet_Photoshop_scraper/README.md

     - pip install photoshop_python_api
     - pip install jupyterlab (Not needed but I think it is easier to visualize at jupyter lab)
 - At the terminal write jupyter lab to open a browser for programming
-- Copy the file (and import) or copy the code to jupyter lab
+- Copy the file (and import) Netonnet_scraping.ipynb or copy the code to jupyter lab
 - When everything is done, all you need is to write:
   - import_to_ps(article code)
     Example: import_to_ps(1013353)